osm2pgsql-dev/osm2pgsql-website/doc/faq.md

-There are several [quality assurance tools](https://wiki.openstreetmap.org/wiki/Quality_assurance){:.extlink} out there that can help you to diagnose issues like this.
+There are several [quality assurance tools](https://wiki.openstreetmap.org/wiki/Quality_assurance){:.extlink} out there that can help you with diagnosing issues like this.
 The [OSM Inspector "Areas" view](https://tools.geofabrik.de/osmi/?view=areas){:.extlink} helps specifically with finding multipolygon problems.